ScarletsFiction/ScarletsFrame/README.md

 <model-name></model-name>
 ```

-When you called `sf.model('model-name')`, it will return every component model scope as an array.
+When you called `sf.model('model-name')` or `sf(document.querySelector('model-name'))`, it will return every component model scope as an array.
 But if you want to count how many component are created on the DOM, you can get the length of `sf.component.available`.

 The model will be automatically removed after the element was deleted.
 Or you could also call `myElement.destroy()`.